Sociopolitical philosopher-writer KB Siddaiah no more

 Such was his love for Siddaramaiah that when the latter was ousted from the JD(S) Siddaiah had organised a mega event and conferred 'DaRaiStree'-Dalita Raitha Stree-award on him to give moral support and expecting him to represent the Dalits, farmers and the women who were oppressed in the society.

 Ironically, except for getting the state Rajyothsava award during 2013 for which Siddaiah deserved he was not considered for any literary academies to head, observed K N Puttalingaiah, an analyst.
-"When he was in hospital Parameshwara helped to foot the bill to some extent", informed a DSS leader.

 He was clear about his political stands and always was against the Congress party.
 During 1989 he had even campaigned in favour of the Janatha Party candidate and former minister Lakshmi Narasimhaiah, recalled Chandrashekar, a party worker.